tkortz/isorc20_experiments/README.md

 python3 manual_control_synchronous.py
 ```

-This script will spawn a vehicle (which we'll ignore), and is ready by default to replay scenario 1.
+This script will spawn a vehicle (which we'll ignore), and is ready by default to replay Scenario 1.
 To change scenarios, change line 132 of `manual_control_synchronous.py` to set `$SCENARIO_NAME` accordingly.

 Once the vehicle spawns, press `ctrl+p` once to replay the scenario.
 This causes the following to occur: